AlphabetsAlphabets/gdb.nvim/README.md

 of the first whenever I stepped forward or into really bugged me.
 Another thing is that Vimpsector is made mainly for Vim, not Neovim.

 I know what `gdb` was but never understood the value of a debugger.
 So, I decided to make this to integrate the usage of gdb into Neovim.
+I understand that this is plugin geared towards C/C++ (rust with `rust-gdb`?) not debugging in general.

 # Contributing
 This being my first try at actually involving a community and not just me or my friends, contributing guidelines are something new to me.